-Wat Phnom is a temple at the top of a hill in the capital city of Phnom Penh, Cambodia.
+Wat Phnom is a temple at the top of a hill in Phnom Penh, Cambodia.

-Legend has it that after particularly heavy floods, a wealthy woman named Daun Penh found a tree on the banks of the Mekong.
+Legend tells of a particularly heavy flood and a faithful woman named Daun Penh, who found an unmovable tree on the banks of the Mekong.

-Inside the trunk of the tree, she found four statues of Buddha hidden inside.
+According to the legend, she found four statues of Buddha hidden Inside the trunk of the tree,

 Today, Wat Phnom remains the highest artificial hill in Phnom Penh and the center of many cultural celebrations.